zed-industries/zed/README.md

 ## 💪 Thanks To All Contributors

-Thanks a lot for spending your time helping Cerbos grow.
+Thanks a lot for spending your time helping Zed grow.
 Keep rocking 🥂

 <a>
   <img src="https://contributors-img.web.app/image?repo=zed-industries/zed" alt="Contributors"/>